 - Get your computer/laptop - if you're in a program that's part of the Laptop (e-Learning) Program, you must use the designated computer that's loaded with required software.
+You can pick up your laptop during Orientation Wee (bring your ID card).
 If you're in a program that is Bring Your Own Device (BYOD), then you should review the requirements before you make a purchase.
 Other programs will list any hardware requirements in the Costs and Supplies section of your program page.

 - Parking - if you're planning on driving to campus, a limited number of monthly parking passes will go on sale on a first-come, first-served basis near the start of the semester.